anhquanbui/flask-mySQL-phpMyAdmin/README.md

 ## Notes
 - Database data is stored in Docker volume `db_data` so it persists across container restarts.
-- Change `.env` credentials before using in production.
+- Change `.env` credentials and proxy `.htpasswd` before using in production.